mathisnozais/BEX/02_Seurat_analysis/README.md

 # Park data modified for Seurat
 wget -P $WORKING_DIR/01_Data https://zenodo.org/records/14044880/files/Park_dataset.robj
 ```
+> [!NOTE]
+> For Park et al, available data are in h5ad format.
+We converted it to an robj that you can directly download.
+If you want to perform the conversion you can follow the command [down bellow](#h5ad-conversion)

 ### Run the analysis
-You can access the code chunk by chunk via "Script_BEX_paper" Rmd.
+You can access the code chunk by chunk via "BEX_scRNA_Git" Rmd.
 You'll be able to perform the preprocessing starting with the raw count matrices.
 Then you'll be able to reproduce the figure in the paper.

-You juste need to modify the WORKDIR at the begining of the script.
+## H5AD conversion